Alabama / Madison County

 How are the schools in Harvest, AL?

-Harvest offers quality educational opportunities with local public schools like Sparkman High and Harvest Elementary, both maintaining favorable student-teacher ratios.
-Families also have options for private education and are close to higher education institutions such as Calhoun Community College and The University of Alabama in Huntsville.
+Harvest offers quality education options, with public schools like Sparkman High School and Harvest Elementary School known for favorable student-to-teacher ratios.
+Families also have access to private schools and several nearby colleges, including Calhoun Community College and The University of Alabama in Huntsville.
+The community is committed to educational excellence for all age groups.

 Sparkman High School